Click here to Skip to main content

 1. Project Templates

-On the other hand, item templates are created whenever one adds one new item to the project.
-Item templates can sometimes handy whenever we want to add some custom file types to your project.
-You can customize files to include some Legal Notices, you can include you custom import/using statements, you can customize the default Namespace, you can include name, date of creation of file etc. Similar to Project templates, the default installation location of installed items are stored in %ProgramFiles%\[MicrosoftVisualStudio8]\Common7\IDE\ItemTemplates\#1033\ folder and custom items are stored in %UserProfile%\MyDocuments\Visual Studio 2005\Templates\ItemTemplates\.
+On the other hand, item templates are used whenever one adds a new item to the project.
+Item templates can be handy whenever we want to add some custom file types to a project.
+You can customize files to include legal notices, custom import/using statements, the default Namespace

 Make a Template Using Wizard